Protesters call for release of penguins ‘trapped in basement’ of London aquarium

 Freedom For Animals launched their Free The Fifteen campaign in January 2024.

-The organisation argued that since gentoo penguins are not classified as an endangered species, they is no justification for breeding and keeping them in captivity.
+The organisation argued that since gentoo penguins are not classified as an endangered species, there is no justification for breeding and keeping them in captivity.

 They have also launched a petition which has so far gained the support of more than 13,000 people.